Ph.D. in Spatially Integrated Social Science

 • PLO 7: Students will demonstrate an ability to use GIS software at an advanced level.

-• PLO 8: Students will understand the use of a range of remotely sensed imagery, and how that imagery might be analyzed within a GIS environment.
+• PLO 8: Students will be able to articulate their understanding of the use of a range of remotely sensed imagery, and how that imagery might be analyzed within a GIS environment.

 • PLO 9: Students will identify a set of fundamental concepts (scale, aggregation, orientation, etc.) of spatial analysis, how each of these concepts can be managed with a GIS, and evaluate the ways that these basic concepts may fundamentally alter outcomes of social science research.